Things You Should Know About Drunk Driving Accidents

 The Effects of Alcohol While Driving

-Consuming alcohol impaires brain function, impairing thinking, reasoning and muscle coordination.
+Consuming alcohol impairs brain function, impairing thinking, reasoning and muscle coordination.
 All of these abilities are essential to operating a car safely.

 As alcohol levels rise in a person’s system, its negative effects on the body’s central nervous system also increase.
 The level of alcohol in a person’s body is measured by the blood alcohol content or BAC.
 A BAC of 0.08 or higher is not only illegal in all 50 states, it can significantly increase the risk of a car accidents.